GuesswhoLW/hashManager/README.md

 - Fetches and displays detailed information about your HiveOS workers.
 - Monitors network hashrate, $SPR price, and block rewards from Spectre Network API.
-- Calculates and displays estimated daily profits in USD.
+- Calculates and displays estimated daily revenue in USD.
 - Provides a summary of your farm's performance and block rewards.
+- Option to enable advanced view for detailed logging and debugging.
+- Option to view wallet address and balance.
+- Displays current time and script version.
 - Automatically updates the display at regular intervals.

 ## Requirements